crocandr/docker-openvpn/README.md

   - The `--privileged` parameter is very important!
 The OpenVPN container uses the tun/tap interface on your host.
   - You can use the docker host's iptables (too) with `--net=host`
   - You can use these extra parameters too:
-      - `SERVER_ADDRESS=vpn.myvpn-domain.com` - the public address of your vpn server, your clients will use this address to connect your server, if you don't define this, the container tries to get your actual public IP address by default
+      - `SERVER_ADDRESS=vpn.myvpn-domain.com` (optional) - the public address of your vpn server, your clients will use this address to connect your server, if you don't define this, the container tries to get your actual public IP address by default
       - `SERVER_PORT=51194` - the OpenVPN service listen port
-      - `PROTO=udp` - server protocol: `udp` (default) or `tcp`
+      - `PROTO=udp` (optional) - server protocol: `udp` (default) or `tcp`
       - `KEY_COUNTRY=HU` - certificate key data
       - `KEY_PROVINCE=HU` - certificate key data
       - `KEY_CITY=Budapest` - certificate key data
       - `KEY_ORG=My Tech Company` - certificate key data
       - `KEY_EMAIL=vpn@my-tech-company.com` - certificate key data
       - `KEY_OU=IT NETWORK` - certificate key data
-      - `NAT_RULE_AUTO=true` - set the IPTABLES NAT rules automatically if you run with `network_mode: "host"` option (enable: true,1,y,yes ; disable: false,0,n,no).
+      - `NAT_RULE_AUTO=yes` (optional) - set the IPTABLES NAT rules automatically if you run with `network_mode: "host"` option (enable: 1,y,yes ; disable: false,0,n,no).
 This feature is disabled by default.

-or you can use docker-compose file:
+      - VPN_NETWORK=10.88.77.0/24 (optional) - you can modify the default VPN network.
+This is useful with NAT_RULE_AUTO option.
+      - VPN_IS_DEFAULTGW=yes (optional) - you can set the VPN host as default GW on every connected clients.
+All traffic will go through the VPN such as web browsing, dns querries, etc.

+### Docker-compose

 ```
 docker-compose up -d
 ```

-I highly recommend to You, use the docker-compose file.
+I highly recommend to use the docker-compose file.
 This docker-compose method contains the latest updates, parameters, and other recommended configurations. .... and much easier to start the VPN server :)

 Optional Radius connection parameter:
   - `-e RADIUS_SERVER=127.0.0.1` and `-e RADIUS_SECRET=secret` - for radius authentication.
 Check my Wiki page on Github for more information.

-After first run you got many config files in the `/srv/openvpn/config` and `/srv/openvpn/config/easy-rsa` folder on your host.
+After first run you will get many config files in the `openvpn/config` and `openvpn/config/easy-rsa` folder on your host.
 You have to change these config files to personalize your config.

   - server.conf
   - client.conf (in `easy-rsa/templates` folder)